Grant Cardone: Cardone Capital

 Cardone Capital purchases and manages large quantities of multifamily rental properties and sells shares in the pooled investment.
-Cardone Capital's funds have a buy-in as low as $1,000.
 In 2024 Cardone Capital claimed to have approximately four billion dollars in assets under management.
 Using his social media and other communication channels, Cardone tells potential investors that they should view "their own houses as a money-sinking liability rather than a real estate asset", that they should rent, and invest their money in his funds, which he has guaranteed 15% annualized returns.
 The Securities and Exchange Commission (SEC) has warned him to moderate his sales pitches.

 In 2020, a client sued Grant Cardone and Cardone Capital, LLC for violating SEC regulations regarding potential misstatements or omissions.
 The lawsuit, a putative class action, cited Cardone's own words: "You're gonna walk away with a 15% annualized return.
 If I'm in that deal for 10 years, you're gonna earn 150%.
 You can tell the SEC that's what I said it would be.
 They call me Uncle G and some people call me Nostradamus, because I'm predicting the future, dude; this is what's gonna happen."
 A Federal District Court in California dismissed the plaintiff's claims, saying that statements on social media were not actionable under the Securities Act, but the US Court of Appeals reversed the dismissal, stating that "sellers of securities that use social media communications to communicate with prospective investors are engaged in solicitation that can be actionable under the Securities Act".
 An amended complaint was filed in 2023 by a family member of the plaintiff who had died since the original filing.

 Paul Pelletier, who was the Department of Justice's most senior fraud prosecutor during a 25-year career at the agency, reviewed the documents in the class action case against Cardone.
 "It looks like his business is built on lies and deception that will likely collapse leaving investors holding an empty bag," he said.